GurudattaRK/GurudattaRK/README.md

 # 💡About my projects:
-You might notice all/most of my projects are about cryptography where I encrypt/decrypt files & that's because for my github I use cryptography as a base concept upon which I build,test & explore new concepts, technologies & frameworks.
+Most of my projects are cryptography based where I encrypt/decrypt files & that's because I use cryptography as a base concept upon which I build,test & explore new concepts, technologies & frameworks.
 So, my projects aren't just code but also proof of concepts using cryptography as base functionality of the project.
 <br><br>I'm currently <br>1.
 Exploring low level languages like x86/x64 assembly & C.<br>2.
 Analyzing & designing my own secure & efficient cryptographic algorithms.<br>3.
 Exploring parallel computing concepts & technologies like CUDA & Multithreading/Multi-core programming.